juanmalk/FW-ContikiOS/README.md

 ## Flashing ContikiOS into FW motes

-In order to flash the ContikiOS into the FW mote using the **TI MSP-FET Flash Emulation tools (debugger/Programmer)**, follows the steps below:
+In order to flash the ContikiOS into the FW mote using the **TI MSP-FET Flash Emulation tools (debugger/Programmer)**, follow the steps below:

 1. Get the raw ContikiOS ported to FW-node (.zip/.tar) (the ContikiOS folder available in this repo has all the modifications mentioned below).